Scala Guide

 Bali DI for Scala is a pure def macro which transforms the abstract syntax tree to automate dependency injection.
 It currently supports Scala 2.12 and 2.13, with Scala 3 on the roadmap.

 This project is a sibling of Bali DI for Java.
-As a sibling, it is based on the exact same concepts and aims for eventual feature parity.
+As a sibling, it is based on the exact same concepts and aims for feature parity.

-# Getting Started
+Getting Started

 Bali DI for Scala is implemented as a def macro for the Scala compiler.
 If you use SBT, you need to add the following dependency to your project:

-libraryDependencies += "global.namespace.bali" %% "bali-scala" % "0.5.3" % Provided
+libraryDependencies += "global.namespace.bali" %% "bali-scala" % "0.5.4" % Provided

-Note that this is a compile-time-only dependency - there is no runtime dependency of your code on Bali DI for Scala!
+This is a compile-time-only dependency - there is no runtime dependency of your code on Bali DI for Scala!

-# Sample Code
+Sample Code

 This project uses a modular build.
+The module bali-scala-sample

+provides lots of sample code showing how to use the annotations and generated source code.
 The module is not published on Maven Central however - it is only available as source code.
+You can browse the source code here or clone this project.

 The module is split into different packages with each package representing an individual, self-contained showcase.
+For example, the package bali.scala.sample.greeting

-showcases a glorified way to produce a simple "Hello world!" message by using different components with dependency
+showcases a glorified way to produce a simple "Hello world!" message by using different components with dependency injection.

-# Tutorial
+Tutorial

 Let's define our first component: